 Hosted by the Linux Foundation, OpenDaylight Project (ODL) is an open source SDN project aimed at enhancing software-defined networking (SDN) by offering a community-led and industry-supported framework for the OpenDaylight Controller, which has been renamed the OpenDaylight Platform.
 It is open to anyone, including end users and customers, and it provides a shared platform for those with SDN goals to work together to find new solutions.

 Since the OpenDaylight platform is both multiprotocol and modular, users can build an SDN controller to fit their specific needs.
 This modular and multiprotocol approach gives IT admins the ability to pick a singular protocol or to select multiple protocols to resolve complex problems as they crop up.
 The platform includes support for all SDN platforms, including OpenFlow, OVSDB, NETCONF, and BGP.

 The OpenFlow protocol, considered the first SDN standard, defines the open communications protocol that allows the SDN Controller to work with the forwarding plane and make changes to the network.
 This gives businesses the ability to better adapt to their changing needs, and have greater control over their networks.

-The OpenDaylight Controller is implemented solely in software, and is kept within its own Java Virtual Machine (JVM).
-This means it can be deployed on hardware and operating system platforms that support Java.
-For best results, it is suggested that the OpenDaylight Controller uses a recent Linux distribution and at least Java Virtual Machine 1.7.
+The OpenDaylight Controller is implemented solely in software and is kept within its own Java Virtual Machine (JVM).
+This means it can be deployed on hardware and any operating system platforms that support Java.
+The controller uses these tools:

 Overview of OpenDaylight Controller and Software Releases